-1. Self-Asses ssment Assess your personal learning needs and goals Complete the Field Education Student Self-Assessment Review your student self-assessment ratings to identify your priority learning needs (pay particular attention to items which you rated "Unsatisfactory" or "Needs Improvement") Arning Activities with your Field Instructor and (if applicable) Task Supervisor: Review your individual learning needs Identify the learning activities available at your field placement Review the suggested learning activities on the learning agreement 3.
-Construct y your personal Learning Agreement Select suggested learning activities that match your learning needs, correlate with the learning activities available at your field placement, and allow you to demonstrate all practice behaviors Modify $\underline{\textbf{all}}$ selected learning activities to ensure they correspond with your learning needs, agency services, and the population served.
+1. S e elf-Asse ssment 2. lde □ entify Le Assess your personal learning needs and goals Complete the Field Education Student Self-Assessment Review your student self-assessment ratings to identify your priority learning needs (pay particular attention to items which you rated "Unsatisfactory" or "Needs Improvement") Parning Activities with your Field Instructor and (if applicable) Task Supervisor: Review your individual learning needs Identify the learning activities available at your field placement 3.
+Co Review the suggested learning activities on the learning agreement your personal Learning Agreement Select suggested learning activities that match your learning needs, correlate with the learning activities available at your field placement, and allow you to demonstrate all practice behaviors Modify all selected learning activities to ensure they correspond with your learning needs, agency services, and the population served.
 Make sure you modify the words in italics so that they are specific to the agency/client population.
 You may also create original learning activities.
 Activities need to be specific and measurable.
-For Competencies 6-9 : Indicate which system level is addressed in each selected activity (I, F, G, O, or C).
+For Competencies 6-9: Indicate which system level is addressed in each selected activity (I, F, G, O, or C).
 For Competencies 6-9: Each competency has activities that address the 5 system levels 4.
-Guidelines Make sure you select/create at least the minimum amount of learning activities for each competency Remove the suggested learning activities that you are not using 5.
-Approval Turn in a draft of your Learning Agreement to your Seminar Instructor Seminar Instructor approves or suggests revisions Once your Learning Agreement is approved it must be signed by Student, Field Instructor and Task Supervisor (if applicable) It is the stude ent's responsibility to give copies of the signed Learning Agreement to: Student Field Instructor Task Supervisor (if applicable) Seminar Instructor
+G u idelines 3 Make sure you select/create at least the minimum amount of learning activities for each competency Remove the suggested learning activities that you are not using 5.
+A p oproval Turn in a draft of your Learning Agreement to your Seminar Instructor Seminar Instructor approves or suggests revisions Once your Learning Agreement is approved it must be signed by Student, Field Instructor and Task Supervisor (if applicable) It is t he stud ent's responsibility to give copies of the signed Learning Agreement to: Student Field Instructor Task Supervisor (if applicable) Seminar Instructor